Cowhide Bar Stools

 Below: A counter-height cowhide bar stool that measures 26" from the floor to the seat.
 It is used with a kitchen island that is 36" from the floor to the counter top.

 A bar stool is approximately 28" - 30" from the floor to the seat.
 Some guidelines are taller, and define a bar stool as being 28" - 33" from the floor to the seat.
-They are a common height for using with a bar (that is, a drink bar).
+They are a common height for using with a bar (that is, a type of counter that serves drinks).

 Below: A bar-height bar stool covered in leather (cowhide).